harshkhd1234/introduction-to-machine-learning/README.md

-#Introduction to Machine Learning

-This repository contains material related to Introduction to Machine Learning Course by Code Heroku.
+# Introduction to Machine Learning

-Course Objectives
+# Course Objectives:
 Introduce you to fundamentals of Machine Learning Serve as a launch pad for your career in Machine Learning and Data science Who is the target audience?